elseasama/covid19chennai/README.md

 https://v2-api.sheety.co/be53bea9995480777df56e14adcfd93b/covid19Chennai/endpointName

 ### Getting records
-To retrieve records from your sheet, perform a GET request to the endpoint (you can find the URL for the endpoint in project settings).
-This will return all records in your sheet.
+To retrieve records perform a GET request to the endpoint (you can find the URL for the endpoint in project settings).
+This will return all records.

-To retrieve records from your sheet, perform a GET request to the endpoint (you can find the URL for the endpoint in project settings).
-This will return all records in your sheet.
+To retrieve records perform a GET request to the endpoint (you can find the URL for the endpoint in project settings).
+This will return all records.

 https://v2-api.sheety.co/be53bea9995480777df56e14adcfd93b/covid19Chennai/cases/